BanditSim/OERK-Riyadh-KKIA/README.md

 - Tower, firestation and mosque are currently untextured
 - Traffic drives on taxiway bridges
 - Terminal 5 has multiple modelling and UV errors
+- Terminals have no interior, but have clear windows. so you might see through the buildings at some angles

 ## Screenshots